pieaerts/pieaerts/_workshops/masterclass.md

 ### How can I join?

 AURORA will be an 8-day workshop accommodating 8 adventure seekers.
 We decided to keep the group size small to allow optimal interaction between the participants and both the instructors.
 Furthermore, we’re attempting to attract a different kind of traveler than you might expect.
 Likeminded spirits that can appreciate the same thrill of adventure as we do.
 Dealing with the unexpected, the unknown, stepping outside of your comfort zone, diving straight into the experience.
-If this sounds like your definition of adventure, just as it is for us, apply now!
+If this sounds like your definition of adventure, just as it is for us, apply now\!
 The reason why we ask you to apply is to ensure the entire group will work well together and to encourage mutual learning.

 ### Is it open to everyone?